-The metro doesn’t reach the palace.
+The metro doesn’t reach the Chateau Troja.
 To get there, take either the 17 tram or 112 bus.
 From the city’s center, it’s about a 25-minute ride.
 A taxi from New Town runs about 300 CZK, and the truly adventurous can set out on foot for an hour-long walk.

-Troja Palace is, in it of itself, a work of art.
+Troja Chateau Czech Republic is, in it of itself, a work of art.
 Realized by French architect Jean Baptiste Mathey, the building mirrors the villas of wealthy ancient Romans.
 The cream-colored palace, with its burnt-orange accents, features an elaborate staircase that gives way to sprawling, manicured gardens.

 Entwined into the stair design are sculptures depicting the battle between the Titans and the Olympic gods of antiquity.
 A rare collection of Bambelli vases line the terrace, and other pieces punctuate the meticulous gardens.

-Inside, Troja Chateau is filled with ornate murals that play with perspective and dimensions.
+Inside, Troja Palace, Prague, is filled with ornate murals that play with perspective and dimensions.

 The father and son team of Francesco and Giovanni Marchetti are responsible for much of the palace artwork.
 However, the home’s gem — a trompe-l’oeil depiction of the Habsburg’s apotheosis — is the work of Abraham and Izaak Godjin, a pair of brothers from Antwerp.